kendoctor/symfony-docs/glossary.rst

         selection of bundles, a sensible directory structure, a default configuration, and an optional configuration system.

+   Project
+        A *project* is a directory composed of an Application, a set of bundles, vendor libraries, an autoloader, and web front controller scripts.
    项目
-        A *Project* is a directory composed of an Application, a set of bundles, vendor libraries, an autoloader, and web front controller scripts.
+        一个*项目*。。。。。

    Application

         An *Application* is a directory containing the *configuration* for a given set of Bundles.